-During the 20th and 21st century the Association has published a number of works, ranging from historical treatises to books on Devon flora and caravan holidays on Dartmoor.
-Some of the books are still available for sale at reduced prices.
+During its history, the Association has published many works ranging from historical treatises to books on Devon flora and caravan holidays on Dartmoor.
+Some of these are still available for sale.
 Contact the Registrar if you are interested in making a purchase.

 - Keble Martin, W. & Fraser, G. T. (eds).
 1939.
 The Flora of Devon: Phanerogams and higher Cryptogams.
 Buncle, T. & Co Ltd., Arbroath.
 (Promoted by The Devonshire Association.)

 - Stidston, S. T. 1951.
 The Flora of Devon I: Introduction and Macro-Lepidoptera

 - Parke, M. 1952.
 The Flora of Devon I ii: Marine Algae